soerjo/frontend-nextjs-dashboard-gkkd/README.md

 # This is FrontEnd NextJs Gkkd Chruch

-this repo is for the frontend of gkkd church dashboard.
+this repo is for the frontend of church dashboard.

 ## Tech